emanuelgestosa/ldts-project/README.md

 #### KNOWN CODE SMELLS AND REFACTORING SUGGESTIONS

-- **Long Method** - Game.run() - Currently this method has two different functionalities (running the menu and the game itself).
+- **Long Method** - Game.run() - Currently this method has two different functionalities (running the model.menu and the game itself).
 These two should be separated into individual methods.

-- **Long Class** - Table - This class does most of the heavy lifting for the flow of the game.
+- **Long Class** - model.game.table.Table - This class does most of the heavy lifting for the flow of the game.
 As the code grows further we might need to extract some subclasses or interfaces to keep it from becoming more bloated.

 ------

 ### TESTING

-We currently only test the methods in LanternaGUI with mockito.
+We currently only test the methods in gui.LanternaGUI with mockito.
 We haven't checked coverage or mutation testing for the time being.

 ### SELF-EVALUATION